vrvenky1407/bluegreen/README.md

 # Note

 The app defaults to `blue` unless you set it to green.
 Any other string or empty `COLOR` var will default the square to `blue`

+# Checking Zapier email notification
+# Whenever any commit is done in this repository an email is sent to vrvenky.1470@gmail.com from vrvenky.1407@gmail.com
+#